ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 ### Cookie Without HttpOnly Flag

-Cookie se a flag HttpOnly.
+Cookie sem a flag HttpOnly.

 > It is recommended to specify the HttpOnly flag to new cookie.
 For more information access: \(https://security-code-scan.github.io/\#SCS0009\) or \(https://cwe.mitre.org/data/definitions/1004.html\).